impact-initiatives-geospatial/surveyGEER/README.md

 ```

 Now we have all the necessary ingredients to calculate a standard score
 (Z-score).
-Below you get another chance to view some of trickier
+Below you get another opportunity to view some of trickier
 `rgee`/`GEE` syntax.
-This type of calculation has not yet been included
+This `expression` functionality has not yet been
-in `tidyrgee` (coming soon), so we have to use this syntax for the time
+adapted/wrapped in `tidyrgee` (coming soon) so using the `rgee` syntax
+is still our only option.
+This is why a basic understanding of `GEE` and
+`rgee` is still quite handy.

+`rgee` cannot handle `tidyee` classes, therefore we need to convert the
+object back to the `ee$ImageCollection` format `rgee` was written for.
-being. `tidyrgee` is being developed to be inter-operable with `rgee`.
+Luckily `tidyrgee` is being developed to be inter-operable with `rgee`
-Therefore we have developed simple functions such as `as_ee` to convert
+and provides simple helper functions such as `as_ee` for this type of
-the `tidyee` class object back to `ee$ImageCollection` so that any
-`ee$ImageCollection` methods from `rgee` will be available.
+conversion.
+After running `as_ee` we have access to all the methods
+available in `rgee/GEE`.

 ``` r
 ndvi_recent_baseline_imageCol <- ndvi_recent_and_baseline |>